-Piotr Bystranowski's paper addresses the differences between retributivism and consequentialism in the context of unintentionally punishing the innocent.
+Piotr Bystranowski's paper - the joint winner of the international essay prize competition - addresses the differences between retributivism and consequentialism in the context of unintentionally punishing the innocent.
 Retributivism reveals a strong aversion towards punishing the innocent and requires a high evidentiary threshold in criminal law; consequentialism agrees for the relaxation of a high standard of proof if it may generate better consequences overall.
 The difference between these views is discussed in the context of proxy crimes that are introduced when the lawmaker decides to criminalize the suspicious behaviour itself, in situations when some behaviour indicates that an individual may have committed a crime but there is uncertainty as to whether the court would treat evidence sufficient for conviction (e.g. illegal gratuities or possession of drugs over the specified quantity).
 Bystranowski argues that proxy crimes are very much more troublesome for retributivism if it adopts a substantive reading of the presumption of innocence since individuals who commit proxy crimes may not be punishment-worthy.